Hard-Stuff/OTA-Hub-example_project/README.md

     Deliver Over-the-Air updates onto your ESP32/embedded devices directly from your code releases in an obvious, clean, light-weight way.

+**Names**
-**OTA Hub** is a solution to enable building and hosting your firmware updates on Git (Hub or Lab) and accessing them simply on your ESP devices.
+- **OTA Hub** is a solution to enable building and hosting your firmware updates on Git (Hub or Lab) and accessing them simply on your ESP devices.
 That's this repo, and it's entirely open source.

-**OTA Hub Cloud** _(coming soon)_ is a cloud software that builds on that by enabling per-device provisioning, and data endpoints to plug into your stack.
+- **OTA Hub Cloud** _(coming soon)_ is a cloud software that builds on that by enabling per-device provisioning, and data endpoints to plug into your stack.
 Think AWS IoT Core but massively simplified - great for hobbyists, prototyping, and startups.
 OTA Hub Cloud comes in both free and paid tiers.

 **What sucks about current systems**

-- OTA has long been a sore point in hobbyist and early-stage prototyping (e.g. startups), because while AWS and Blynk etc. offer OTA solutions, they all require so much set up, and crucially so much commitment that it hardle seems worth it.
+- OTA has long been a sore point in hobbyist and early-stage prototyping (e.g. startups), because while AWS and Blynk etc. offer OTA solutions, they all require so much set up, and crucially so much commitment that it hardly seems worth it for early builds.
-- Combine that with the weird insistence on drag and dropping `.bin` files into file upload ports, or constantly replacing the file in a dedicated S3 bucket - it becomes a mess bound to go wrong (and impossible to actually trace).
+- Combine that with the weird insistence on drag and dropping `.bin` files into file upload portals, or constantly replacing the file in a dedicated S3 bucket - it becomes a mess bound to go wrong (and impossible to actually trace).

 ### Benefits over alternatives